New Evidence on the Price Elasticity of Demand for Electric Vehicle Charging

 Because not all sites were subject to local events, we can not only compare across time within a site (within variation) but also compare sites that were and were not experiencing events in the same hour (between variation).
 A second important feature is that there are also some site hosts that elect to pay the cost of charging on behalf of drivers, which we refer to as rate-to-host sites.
 Drivers at these sites have no incentive to curb consumption in response to price.
 We can therefore use these sites as a placebo test of our model.
 Our model attempts to account for the fact that events and high prices are not randomly assigned and therefore could be related to charging behavior in unobservable ways that result in biased estimates.
 A precisely estimated finding of minimal price responsiveness at rate-to-host sites where charging is free for drivers would bolster our confidence that our model has accounted for the potential endogeneity of price and events.
 Spoiler alert: we do estimate a precise zero effect at these sites!

-The figure below presents estimated price elasticities for each site type.
-The figure includes estimated coefficients and confidence intervals from three separate Poisson regressions: rate-to-driver, workplace estimates; rate-to-driver, multi-unit dwelling estimates; and rate-to-host estimates.
-For comparison, in column (4) we also report some of the latest available estimates of the short-run residential price elasticity of demand for electricity in California (Buchsbaum, 2024).
+The table below presents estimated price elasticities for each site type.
+The table includes coefficient estimates and standard errors from three separate Poisson regressions: rate-to-driver, workplace estimates are presented in column (1); rate-to-driver, multi-unit dwelling estimates are presented in column (2); and rate-to-host estimates are presented in column (3).
+These estimates pool data from program years 2022 and 2023.
 Our main findings are as follows:

 • At workplace sites, we estimate an elasticity of -0.337.
 This indicates that, on average, drivers decrease their charging by 3.4% for each 10% increase in prices.